Jassi Jaissi Koi Nahin

 Jassi Jaissi Koi Nahin is an Indian soap opera which aired on Sony TV from 1 September 2003 to 4 May 2006.
-The series was an Indian-themed version of the Colombian drama Yo soy Betty, la fea.
+The series was an adaptation of the Colombian drama Yo soy Betty, la fea.

 Plot

 Based largely on the show, Yo soy Betty, la fea, the show follows the life of Jasmeet Walia known as Jassi (Mona Singh) who is a plain-looking young woman from a middle-class family in Mumbai.
 Jassi is a sincere worker and has been working to support her family.
 She is naive but intelligent.
 She has always been supported and encouraged by her father, grandmother (Bebe), and her close friend Nandu (Gaurav Gera) but she has faced rejection largely from society simply because of her looks.
 Jassi somehow lands her dream job at Gulmohur, a big fashion empire.
 She is appointed as the secretary to Armaan Suri (Apurva Agnihotri) and after a rough start soon becomes indispensable at work.
 She falls in love with Armaan but keeps her feelings to herself.

 The show follows how Jassi becomes successful at Gulmohur but must face difficulties and trouble created by several people unhappy with her success, one of whom is Armaan's arrogant girlfriend Mallika (Rakshanda Khan).
 She is forced to disappear when things get too murky and is saved by businessman Purab Mehra (Samir Soni) who eventually becomes responsible for Jassi's makeover so she can hide her real identity and avenge the wrongs done to her and her family.
 Meanwhile, Armaan falls in love with Jassi, and while mourning her disappearance, is inexplicably attracted to her alter ego Jessica Bedi.
 In the end, Armaan and Jassi unite and gain control of Gulmohur.